 Another way of framing this, every business can be viewed as a complicated mesh of different systems.
 While we love to think that we all understand exactly how everything works, no one actually knows how everything works 100% of the time.
 Not the founder, not the CEO…no one understands it completely.

 Because of this, there is a gap in an employee’s understanding of the business and how it actually works.
 With this framework in mind, insights helps individuals to bridge this gap between their understanding of how the system works and how it actually works.
+A data insights lead can guide teams to leverage insights effectively.

 Remember, reporting does not equal insights.
 Reporting is the process of organizing data into summaries.
 Insights is the result of exploring data and reports in order to extract meaningful information to improve business performance.
 Reporting translates raw data into information.
 Analysis transforms data and information into insights.